unitreerobotics/unitree_mujoco/readme.md

 ```
 The program will output the robot's pose and position information in the simulator, and each motor of the robot will continuously output 1Nm of torque.

+**Note:** The testing program sends the unitree_go message.
+If you want to test G1 robot, you need to modify the program to use the unitree_hg message.

 ## Python Simulator (simulate_python)
 ### 1. Dependencies